habx/docker-devops-build-infos/README.md

 - If you're on a tag, the version will be the tag name
 - Otherwise, the version will be a long named version

+### Limitations
+It's currently dependant on a `package.json` to make some checks.
+This limitation could be easily removed.

 ### Generated files
 This generate two files: